Debbie Ngarewa-Packer: 2020 election

-First term, 2020-2023
+First term, 2020–2023

 Actions in Parliament

 After the 2020 election, Ngarewa-Packer became the Māori Party's parliamentary whip, or Mataura.
 On 26 November 2020, Ngarewa-Packer and Waititi walked out of Parliament after the Speaker of the House Trevor Mallard declined Waititi's motion that the Māori Party be allowed to speak for 15 minutes because MPs from smaller parties were not scheduled to deliver their maiden speeches until the following week.
 Ngarewa-Packer criticised Mallard's decision as "another example of the Māori voice being silenced and ignored."
 Writing in December 2020, journalist Marc Daalder said, "Waititi and Ngarewa-Packer have already garnered a reputation for – depending on who you ask – rabble-rousing, troublemaking or standing up for their rights."

 In a 2021 interview, Ngarewa-Packer said her goals included helping whānau access safe housing, along with achieving better incomes and health outcomes.

 On 10 May 2023, Speaker Adrian Rurawhe ordered Ngarewara-Packer and Waititi to leave proceedings at the House of Representatives after welcoming former Labour MP Meka Whaitiri with a haka (dance) without seeking the permission of the Speaker or other parliamentary parties.

 Seabed mining

 Ngarewa-Packer submitted a member's bill in early 2021 which would ban seabed mining in New Zealand waters.
-This followed her eight-year work with her iwi campaigning against seabed mining near Patea.
+This followed her eight-year work with her iwi campaigning against seabed mining near Pātea.
 The Green Party has supported the Bill.
 To be introduced to parliament, the bill would need the support of 61 non-Minister MPs or be drawn from a random ballot.

 On 10 May 2023, Ngarewa-Packer's Prohibition on Seabed Mining Legislation Amendment Bill was defeated at its first reading by margin of 106 to 13 votes.
 While the Labour, National and ACT parties voted against the Bill, her bill was supported by the Māori and Green parties, and independent MPs Elizabeth Kerekere and Meka Whaitiri.
 During the debate, Ngarewa-Packer claimed that public opinion favoured a complete ban on seabed mining in New Zealand waters, citing 13,000 favourable submissions, a 40,000-strong petition, and opposition from Māori iwi (tribes) and hapū (sub-tribes), and Greenpeace Aotearoa New Zealand.
 She also criticised the Labour Government's lack of support for a complete ban on seabed mining in New Zealand.